 The first San Zanipolo would have been completed by the end of the thirteenth century.
 The Dominicans then quickly realised they were facing a similar problem as their chief rivals the Franciscans: like the church of the Frari, the San Zanipolo was simply too small to accommodate the huge masses from the lower classes of society that gathered here to attend the religious services.
 Plans were made to construct a larger building and work got off to a start in the early fourteenth century.
 The project was slowed down by a lack of funds after 1368, and it was not until 1430 that the nave was completed and the enlarged church could be consecrated.

-The church is not, as one might expect, dedicated to Saint John the Baptist (or the Evangelist) and Saint Paul, but to two rather obscure officials from Constantine the Great’s court.
+The church is not, as one might expect, dedicated to Saint John the Baptist (or the Evangelist) and Saint Paul the Apostle, but to two rather obscure officials from Constantine the Great’s court.
 Tradition claims they were martyred during the reign of Julianus the Apostate (361-363).
 This is all supposed to have happened on the Caelian Hill in Rome, and there we find an eponymous, but much smaller church dedicated to the brothers.

 The church is conspicuous for its lack of exterior decoration, although the huge apse with Gothic windows is quite spectacular.
 One of my travel guides claims that there were initially plans to provide the San Zanipolo with a marble facade, but that these were abandoned because of financial problems.
 The current facade in naked brick would probably have pleased Saint Dominicus, who stressed the need for soberness, an important value eventually abandoned by his followers.